 A while back we published our list of the greatest middleweights of all time and when we did we promised to follow-up with additional rankings for all of the original eight weight divisions.
-So next up, for no particular reason, the all-time best bantamweights, a division as deep in legendary talent as any other.
+So next up, the all-time best bantamweights, a division as deep in legendary talent as any other.
 One peculiar characteristic about the men who fought in the rooster division is the lack of argument to be made regarding the greatest bantam of them all.
 In fact, that name surely deserves more mentions when the topic of the greatest boxers of all time comes up.
 But for the other eleven, there is of course plenty of room for debate, so forthwith, our Top 12; let the arguments commence!

 12. Johnny Coulon: “The Chicago Spider” boasts wins over Pete Herman, Frankie Burns, Kid Murphy, Jim Kendrick and Charlie Goldman.

 11. Charles “Bud” Taylor: With victories over such greats as Battling Battalino, Joe Lynch, Benny Bass, Abe Goldstein, Tony Canzoneri, and Jimmy McLarnin, there’s no question “The Blonde Terror of Terre Haute” deserves a spot on this list.